 ADA has a long history of working with our members and conservation bodies to integrate the enhancement and conservation of wildlife with water level and flood risk management.
 Here you can find a series of guides and documents that ADA and our members have been involved with.

-ADA worked with Natural England in 2010 to produce guidance and a template to assist Internal Drainage Boards with the production of their own Biodiversity Action Plans in 2010, which demonstrate their commitment to conserve biodiversity within their district.
+ADA worked with Natural England in 2010 to produce guidance and a template to assist internal drainage boards with the production of their own Biodiversity Action Plans, which demonstrate their commitment to conserve biodiversity within their district.
+Revised and updated guidance and a new template were published in November 2020.

 A handbook promoting good practice in channel management has been developed for flood risk management authorities.
 The handbook brings together over ten years’ worth of research and practice in channel management with the aim of improving the process of deciding when and how to carry out channel management for flood risk and land drainage purposes.